pingcap/blog/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.md

 * Incrementally improves the quality of your data
 This means that TiDB with a Delta architecture can reduce your maintenance burden, ensure your data quality and consistency, and improve the processing efficiency.

-Let’s see how TiDB comes into play in iQIYI’s real-time analytics scenarios.
+Let's see how TiDB comes into play in iQIYI's real-time analytics scenarios.

 <div class="trackable-btns">
   <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('How TiDB Powers Real-Time Analytics for a Streaming Media Giant', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>